Change LLC Address: Everything You Need to Know

 While the rules may vary depending on what state you conduct your business in, you usually have to send your updated address to the state in which you originally formed your LLC.
 Check with the secretary of state or any other state agency in charge of business filing to make sure you understand the necessary steps.
 When you submit a change of address form, you'll also likely be charged a filing fee.

 Different states have different forms and fees.
-California, for examples, requires you change your LLC address using a Form LLC-12 and they you $20.
+California, for examples, requires you change your LLC address using a Form LLC-12 and they charge you $20.
 New York, on the other hand, uses a Certificate of Change form and charges $30 as a filing fee.

-All of the details concerning payment should be found on the appropriate LLC change of address form.
+All the details concerning payment should be found on the appropriate LLC change of address form.
 You can also look on your state agency's website for downloadable forms and updated fees.
 Once you've submitted everything, call each state agency office a few weeks later to make sure they received everything they need to successfully change your LLC address.

 Changing Business Address with Everyone Else